-This article will cover class 26 trademark protections.
-Trademark Class 26 protects cloth and clothing finishing, artificial decorative items, and other types of accessories and sewing goods.
+This article will cover Trademark Class 26, which protects cloth and clothing finishing, artificial decorative items, and other types of accessories and sewing goods.

 Registering a Class 26 Trademark

-Registering a trademark with the USPTO helps you gain additional protections for your brand in case someone infringes on your trademark rights.
+Registering a trademark with the USPTO helps you gain additional protections for your brand in cases where someone infringes on your trademark rights.

 What Is a Class 26 Trademark?

 Trademark Class 26 primarily includes textile and sewing goods, as well as other artificial accessories and decorative pieces.

 A good way to classify these goods is by thinking about items used for “finishing” an outfit or piece of clothing.